-Staff who have any concerns regarding a student who may have undergone, is currently undergoing, or is at risk of forced marriage will speak to the DSL or Headteacher and local safeguarding procedures will be followed - this could include referral to CSCS, the police or the Forced Marriage Unit.
-The DSL or Headteacher will ensure the student is spoken to privately about these concerns and further action taken as appropriate.
-Students will always be listened to and their comments taken seriously.
+Staff who have any concerns regarding a pupil who may have undergone, is currently undergoing, or is at risk of forced marriage will speak to the DSL or headteacher and local safeguarding procedures will be followed - this could include referral to CSCS, the police or the Forced Marriage Unit.
+The DSL or headteacher will ensure the pupil is spoken to privately about these concerns and further action is taken as appropriate.
+Pupils will always be listened to and their comments taken seriously.

-It will be made clear to staff members that they should not approach the student's family or those with influence in the community, without the express consent of the student, as this will alert them to the concerns and may place the student in further danger.
+It will be made clear to staff members that they should not approach the pupil's family or those with influence in the community, without the express consent of the pupil, as this will alert them to the concerns and may place the pupil in further danger.

-Advice will be sought from the Forced Marriage Unit following any suspicion of forced marriage among students.
+Advice will be sought from the Forced Marriage Unit following any suspicion of forced marriage among pupils.

-If a student is being forced to many, or is fearful of being forced to, the school will be especially vigilant for signs of mental health disorders and self-harm.
-The student will be supported by the DSL and senior mental health lead and referrals will be made on a case-by-case basis.
+If a pupil is being forced to marry, or is fearful of being forced to, the school will be especially vigilant for signs of mental health disorders and self-harm.
+The pupil will be supported by the DSL and senior mental health lead and referrals will be made on a case-by-case basis.